sohanlaxmicoin/go/services/orbit/internal/docs/reference/errors/stale-history.md

   "type": "stale_history",
   "title": "Historical DB Is Too Stale",
   "status": 503,
-  "detail": "This orbit instance is configured to reject client requests when it can determine that the history database is lagging too far behind the connected instance of stellar-core.
-If you operate this server, please ensure that the ingestion system is properly running.", "instance": "orbit-testnet-001.prd.stellar001.internal.stellar-ops.com/ngUFNhn76T-078058" }
+  "detail": "This orbit instance is configured to reject client requests when it can determine that the history database is lagging too far behind the connected instance of rover-core.
+If you operate this server, please ensure that the ingestion system is properly running.", "instance": "orbit-testnet-001.prd.stellar001.internal.rover-ops.com/ngUFNhn76T-078058" }
 ```